Who are the Quandamooka people?

 There is also a room dedicated to sharing the story of the Dunwich Benevolent Asylum, and we have a range of photographs and documents to assist family historians.

 Make sure you include a visit to the Museum when you’re planning your North Stradbroke Island holiday.

-The North Stradbroke Island Historical Museum won the inaugural John Oxley Library Community Heritage Award in 2010 for the Online Heritage Trail.
-Check out the updated site to take a virtual tour through time around the island.
+The Museum won the inaugural John Oxley Community Heritage Award for our Online Heritage Trail, an illustrated virtual tour through time around the island.
+Check it out here.